Ramio96/Lambda_model/README.md

-# Lambda_pics
+# Lambda_mod
-Results of Lambda-model simulations (from Kebnekaise HPC)
+Code and results of Lambda-model simulations (from Kebnekaise HPC)